-- Our executive officers and employees, through the Adviser Subsidiary, are expected to manage the Adviser Funds or separately managed accounts, which includes funds from External Parties, that operate in the same or a related line of business as we do, which may result in significant conflicts of interest. - Investments in the Adviser Funds managed by our Adviser Subsidiary may create conflicts of interests. - We, through the Adviser Subsidiary, derive revenues from managing third-party funds pursuant to management agreements that may be terminated, which could negatively impact our operating results.
+- Our executive officers and employees, through the Adviser Subsidiary, are expected to manage the Adviser Funds, which includes funds from External Parties, that operate in the same or a related line of business as we do, which may result in significant conflicts of interest. - We, through the Adviser Subsidiary, derive revenues from managing third-party funds pursuant to management agreements that may be terminated, which could negatively impact our operating results.